 Naima J. Keith joined the California African American Museum (CAAM) in 2016 to guide the curatorial and education departments as well as marketing and communications.
-During her tenure at CAAM, Keith has also curated several exhibitions, including Hank Willis Thomas: Black Righteous Space (2016), Genevieve Gaignard: Smell the Roses (2016) Kenyatta A.C.
-Hinkle: The Evanesced (2017) and Gary Simmons: Fade to Black (2017–8).
+During her tenure at CAAM, Keith has also curated several exhibitions including Genevieve Gaignard: Smell the Roses (2016), Kenyatta A.C.
+Hinkle: The Evanesced (2017), and Gary Simmons: Fade to Black (2017–9).
 She was the 2017 recipient of the David C. Driskell Prize in recognition of her contributions to the field of African American art history, and is co-artistic director of Prospect.5 in New Orleans in 2020.

 At CAAM, Keith has been committed to developing programming around the museum’s collection and exhibitions to engage a broad range of audiences, from school-age children and teachers to artists and scholars.
 She oversaw, with Director of Education and Public Programs Chelo Montoya, the full range of the Museum’s education programs, including lectures and gallery talks, exhibition-related programs, access coordination, scholarly symposia, and the innovative series CAAM Now!.
 Acclaimed artists including Mark Bradford and Theaster Gates have spoken at CAAM to standing-room-only crowds.